 Rhubarb is not, darn it.
 But I digress.
 About 3 pies per summer is my limit, but there are other alternatives.
 Crisps, cobblers, and berry squares are much less daunting ways to get the same fruit pie flavors.
 And it’s nice to have a happy hubby in the house.
 Blueberry Streusel Bars would be an easy way to pacify him!

 These blueberry streusel bars are easy as pie!
 Or easier than pie, to be truthful.

-- I pressed a shortbread crust in a baking pan and pre-baked it.
+- Press the shortbread crust in a baking pan and pre-baked it.

-- Then warmed jam was brushed over the crust followed by the berries mixed with a bit of flour (taste your berries and add a bit of sugar if they’re more tart than sweet), then topped with the streusel.
+- Brush the warmed jam over the crust followed by the berries mixed with a bit of flour (taste your berries and add a bit of sugar if they’re more tart than sweet), then top with the streusel.

 - These would also be sensational with blackberries.
 And if you love peaches, I have a terrific fresh peach pie bars recipe, too.

-- And if you have extra blueberries, this Blueberry Banana Bread from Two Peas & Their Pod looks scrumptious!
+- If you have extra blueberries, this Blueberry Banana Bread from Two Peas & Their Pod looks scrumptious!

 - ¾ cup flour